zcx81/dijkstra/README.md

 # dijkstra
-it is writed by python language for  learn dijkstra algorithm.enjogy it!!!
+It is written by python language for  learn dijkstra algorithm. enjoy it!!!